 4-H –(noun): A community of young people across America who are learning leadership, citizenship, and life skills.

-UW-Extension youth programs teach young people about responsibility, decision-making, problem solving and leadership.
+Extension youth programs teach young people about responsibility, decision-making, problem solving and leadership.
 Through hands-on activities, youth learn practical life skills while having fun.
 Activities include civic engagement, nutrition, cultural competency, enrichment in the arts, community gardening, camping, sewing, cooking and computer technology.

 Youth Development staff members build partnerships with schools, churches, youth-serving agencies and community groups to sponsor quality youth development programs throughout the county.
 The focus of these programs is building strong character and future leaders.